 In order to avoid the dreaded 'canned laughter', TV companies regularly offer free tickets to popular TV shows.
 In return, you're expected to listen to direction, shout when asked to and generally be enthusiastic.
-You could also potentially have to sit around for long periods without breaks and – for the more popular shows – may even need to queue.
+You could also potentially have to sit around for long periods without breaks, and for more popular shows you may need to queue.

 Below is a list of companies offering free TV show tickets.
 Some recordings have age restrictions, so be sure to check before requesting tickets if you plan to go with kids.

-- Lost in TV – has tickets for shows such as The 1% Club, Antiques Roadshow, QI, Lingo with RuPaul, Michael McIntyre's The Wheel and Never Mind The Buzzcocks.
+Lost in TV – You can find tickets for shows such as Who Wants to be a Millionaire?, The Masked Singer, and BBC Songs of Praise.
 You can also apply to participate in shows via Lost in TV.

-- BBC Shows – The Beeb has a section on its website where you can apply for tickets.
-Shows include The Briefing Room, Loose Ends, Breaking the News and Glenn Moore's Almanac.
+BBC Shows – The Beeb has a section on its website where you can apply for tickets.
+Shows include Breaking the News, Brain of Britain, and The Kitchen Cabinet.

 A lot of shows overbook, so make sure you arrive at least an hour early to ensure you get a seat.
 Often, if you are refused entry due to overbooking, organisers will try to arrange for you to get priority seating for another time.
 You'll need to make sure you bring photo ID with you on the day.